metin/ProAngularJS-Repo/README.md

 082-services-exceptionhandler-override: Illustrates how to create your own exception handler that overrides the one provided by AngularJS.

 083-services-security-sce-default: Illustrates how the sce automatically disables dangerous HTML from being executed.

+084-services-security-ngsanitize: Illustrates how to use ng-bind-html directive from the angular-sanitize module to allow some HTML to be rendered on the screen.

+085-services-security-sanitize: Illustrates how to use the $sanitize service to programmatically clean the values to be sent to the backend.

+086-services-security-sce-disable: Illustrates how to disable $sce so that everthing is displayed as received.